fridaysystems/inventory-presser/readme.txt

 * [Fixed] Reduces the number of database queries required when adding cache-busting querystrings to photo URLs.
 * [Fixed] Adds caching in invp_get_the_photos() for 5 minutes to reduce database queries.
 Makes sure invp_get_the_photos() always populates URLs regardless of what sizes are requested.
 * [Fixed] Bug fix in INVP::sluggify().
 Do not allow a string that starts with a symbol to create a slug that starts with a hyphen.
+* [Fixed] Updates screenshot #3 so the admin menu shown matches what users will see.

 = 14.11.0 =
 * [Added] Adds a fullscreen mode to flexsliders so large vehicle photos can bust out of their containers when tapped by users.